nvim-flutter/flutter-tools.nvim/README.md

 This plugin integrates with [nvim-dap](https://github.com/mfussenegger/nvim-dap) to provide debug capabilities for Flutter and Dart applications.

 The plugin will automatically set up `nvim-dap` for Flutter/Dart debugging.
+The `dart` adapter and launch configurations are registered when the plugin starts, so `require("dap").continue()` works without running `:FlutterRun` or `:FlutterDebug` first.
+An adapter or configurations you define yourself are kept.

 Also see: